What to Do When a Healthy Plant is in the Wrong Spot

-To capture the maximum number of roots you want to dig a root ball that is as large as practical.
-The rule of thumb is for every inch of trunk diameter, you should have 10” of root ball diameter.
-To keep that root ball from falling apart when the plant is moved, nurserymen cover the roots with burlap and ‘drumlace’ the ball with sisal (twine).
+When you’re ready to dig go big.
+A larger root ball captures more roots and improves the odds of success.
+A general rule: for every inch of trunk diameter, dig a root ball 10 inches wide.
+To hold the root ball together, wrap it in burlap and ‘drumlace’ the ball with sisal (twine).
 Any roots that are cut during the process should be cut clean with pruners or a pruning saw.
-If access allows, sometimes larger trees can be dug with a mechanical tree spade that will help preserve much of the root zone.
+If access allows, consider using a tree spade for larger trees.
+This equipment can preserve much more of the root zone than hand digging.

 Replanting